LKSH-GNDJ/The-Whispering-Relic/README.md

 A dynamic text-based adventure story generator.
 This version introduces the core engine powered by Google's Gemini for narrative creation and nano banana for its unique illustrations. 📖 This version serves as a foundational proof-of-concept and a first look into the world of procedurally generated adventures.

-currently it's a pre-release MK_0, with most of the features
+currently it's a pre-release MK_0, with most of the features.

 # Run and deploy this